jasiek-k/GVI/README.md

 https://gvi.netlify.app/

 To run this app on clean computer:
-1. Download and install Node.js, npm >>> https://nodejs.org/en/
+1. Download and install Node.js environment and package manager npm >>> https://nodejs.org/en/
 2. Check if the installation was finished successfully: node -v npm -v